Henry E. Lackey High School: History

-A webpage of the College of Southern Maryland may refer to an earlier Pomonkey High School building than the one mentioned in the Banneker School's webpage., Until 1965 this was a segregated (African-American) school. which was rededicated as Matthew Henson Middle School.
+A webpage of the College of Southern Maryland may refer to an earlier Pomonkey High School building than the one mentioned in the Banneker School's webpage.
+Until 1965 this was a segregated (African-American) school.
+It was rededicated as Matthew Henson Middle School.

 The high school is named for Rear Admiral Henry E. Lackey of the local Naval facility, who was credited with helping to start the school at Indian Head, Maryland, in 1920, one of the first high schools in the county.
 The school originally bore only his last name, initially the Lackey School, then Lackey High School, but was renamed to his full name in 2001 to make it clearer.

 Although the mailing address says Indian Head, only the original Lackey School was located within Indian Head, Maryland.
 The General Smallwood Middle School is located in Potomac Heights, Maryland, while the current building is closest to the village of Marbury, Maryland.